influxdata/docs-v2/content/influxdb/cloud/query-data/parameterized-queries.md

 ```

 The Flux engine will replace `params.mybucket` with the bucket name that we want to query.

+### Sending the request

-We specify the value of the mybucket parameter at the end of the Flux query request payload with
+Specify the value of the mybucket parameter at the end of the Flux query request payload with

 ```
 "params":{"mybucket":"telegraf"}